How to Process PDF Files

 Understanding Content Segmentation: Audio/Visual vs. PDFs

-For PDFs, the organisation can be likened to written transcripts of lectures.
+For PDFs, the organization can be likened to written transcripts of lectures.
 Instead of topics, our system marks every 10 sentences as a new 'chapter,' with a careful 2-sentence overlap between chapters to maintain connection and continuity.

 Last updated